Schluggi/pymap-copy/README.md

 # pymap-copy
 In our company we often have to copy mailboxes from one to another server.
 For this we used [IMAPCopy](http://www.ardiehl.de/imapcopy/) as so far.
 Due to compatibility issues, first of all the missing SSL/TLS support i wrote my own python-based version.
-I hope you enjoy it!
+I hope you like it!

 ## Features
 - Copies folders and subfolders